RubenDillon/cybele/Thinfinity-Workspace/workspace7/Remote-AD.md

 The main idea with this feature is give the possibility to have access to a remote Active Directory in our environment.

-The use case will be as follow
-    - We have an idependent domain
-                - we have Thinfinity already deployed in a domain without contact to the other or in a workgroup
+The use case could be described as we have an idependent domain and our enviroment is already deployed in a domain without contact to the other or in a workgroup

 In this example, we want to give access to the users from the other domain.

+For our How-to we will have a Domain called cybele.local and a Thinfinity environment created in standalone servers, in a workgroup configuration.
+No domain at all.

 Deploy Thinfinity Remote Active Directory Services
 =